Duchy of Croatia: Archaeology

 Christianization possibly began to be more widely accepted since the 8th century.
 The cremation burials in the early 8th century were followed by cemeteries in rows with pagan burial practices until mid-9th century, then cemeteries in rows with pagan and Christian burial practices and cemeteries in rows with exclusively Christian burial practices until second-half of the 11th century, and cemeteries next to churches with burials from the 9th to 11th centuries, with mandatory burials next to churches since second-third of the 11th century.

+Carolingian swords from early medieval Croatia.

-In the Pannonian part of Croatia were found both Early and Late Avar artifacts, while in the Littoral part of Croatia the findings of Avar origin are almost non-existent (three) and only date to the Late Avar period.
+In the Pannonian part of Croatia both Early and Late Avar artefacts were found, while in the Littoral part of Croatia the findings of Avar origin are rare and only date to the Late Avar and post-Avar period.
 In Dalmatia they most probably were war booty from the Frankish-Avar Wars (788–803), or Battle of Kupa (819).

-Carolingian swords from early medieval Croatia.

-Croats from the late-8th and in the 9th century have high concentration of Carolingian-Viking swords (over 24, mostly of K-type but also 1-type and H-type, post-Carolingian emerge R-type and X-type), and other war equpiment (including a long knife, long spear, and arrows, as well boots with spurs, belt trappings and else of Carolingian influence), some considered as evidence of Croatian participation in the Frankish-Avar Wars in the late 8th and early 9th century (although Frankish sources do not mention Croatian ethnonym between early 7th and late 9th century), and being part of the Central-European and Carolingian political and cultural world of influence at least since duke Borna (c.
+Croats from the late-8th and in the 9th century have high concentration of Carolingian-Viking swords (over 24, mostly of K-type but also 1-type and H-type, post-Carolingian emerge R-type and X-type), and other war equipment (including a long knife, long spear, and arrows, as well boots with spurs, belt trappings and else of Carolingian influence), some considered as evidence of Croatian participation in the Frankish-Avar Wars in the late 8th and early 9th century (although Frankish sources do not mention Croatian ethnonym between early 7th and late 9th century), and being part of the Central-European and Carolingian political and cultural world of influence at least since duke Borna (c.
 810–821).
 However, the distribution and concentration of K-type swords in Europe does not correspond with the hypothesis they were official armament of the Frankish army.
 They are neither evidence of a late 8th-early 9th century migration of Croats, as some scholars have argued, but as Frankish gifts of loyalty, were influential to the consolidation of the Croatian elite identity and ethnogenesis at the time.
-The distribution of post-Carolingian weapons and cavalry equipment in present-day Croatia and Bosnia and Herzegovina, found near old roads and often with gold coins of Constantine V (741–775) which were still in use, is within the borders and correspoding historical events related to the Duchy of Croatia and Kingdom of Croatia.
+The distribution of post-Carolingian weapons and cavalry equipment in present-day Croatia and Bosnia and Herzegovina, found near old roads and often with gold coins of Constantine V (741–775) which were still in use, is within the borders and corresponding historical events related to the Duchy of Croatia and Kingdom of Croatia.

 Golden spurs with mounting set from Brekinjova Kosa at Bojna near Glina in Lower Pannonia.

 Recent archaeological findings from Brekinjova Kosa at Bojna near Glina in Lower Pannonia, including rich burial (golden spurs with mounting set, pendant with rock crystal, gold coin of Constantine V, clothing woven with gold threads) belonging to a local duke at Bojna, which have very similar analogies in Biskupija near Knin and Morpolača near Stankovci in Dalmatia, indicate it belonged to the Croats who spread control to the area around Sisak.